 The African Rock Lodge is an affordable lodge situated in a wildlife estate near Kruger National Park.
-The thatched accommodation with its Big Five theme complements the natural environment.
+With its Big Five theme, the thatched accommodation complements the natural environment.
 The suites all have private decks, opening onto the sounds of the wild.
-The main building has a pool, terrace, and large barbeque area.
+The main building has a pool, terrace, and large barbecue area.

 Take a game drive to see the Big Five in the nearby Kruger National Park or one of the numerous private game reserves.
-In the estate itself, you can see giraffe, waterbuck, warthog, kudu, wildebeest, zebra, and nyala.
+You can see giraffes, waterbuck, warthog, kudu, wildebeest, zebra, and nyala in the estate itself.
 A unique feature is walking or cycling on your own among the animals on the estate.
 Hear the call of the hyena, and see an infinity of stars on a night walk.

 Breakfast is included with accommodation, and dinner is optional.
-Enjoy lavish cuisine on the patio, in the elegant open dining room, or have a barbeque next to the campfire.
+Enjoy lavish cuisine on the patio, in the elegant open dining room, or have a barbecue next to the campfire.

 Sindile Shamwari Lodge

-Experience the luxury of the Sindile Shamwari tented camp in the 7,000 ha Shamwari Private Game Reserve.
-Enjoy the views of the Bushman's River and savannah and thicket rolling into the distance.
-Nine private tents, each has its own deck, heated plunge pool, king-size bed and lounge as well as indoor and outdoor showers.
-The main area has a lounge, dining room, and bar with fireplaces, a deck, firepit, boma, spa, and gift shop.
+Experience the luxury of the Sindile Shamwari tented camp in the over 17,000-acre (7,000-ha) Shamwari Private Game Reserve.
+Enjoy the views of the Bushman's River and savanna and thicket rolling into the distance.
+Nine private tents, each with a deck, heated plunge pool, king-size bed, lounge, and indoor and outdoor showers.
+The main area has a lounge, dining room, bar, fireplaces, deck, firepit, boma, spa, and gift shop.

 Take sunrise and sunset game drives with knowledgeable guides, or go on a walking, birding, or photography safari.
 In addition to spotting the Big Five, the guides will share their intimate knowledge of the birds, insects, flora, and local history.
 Children can learn and have fun in the Kids on Safari Program.
 Visit the Wildlife Rehabilitation Centre and the Born Free Big Cat Sanctuaries and Education Centers, which care for injured animals and rescue large cats from captivity.

 Meals come with expansive views, whether it's buffet breakfasts and lunches, high tea, or evening meals.
-These are à la carte or a barbeque around the fire pit.
+These are à la carte or a barbecue around the fire pit.